Donate

 53 % of LGBTQ adults (18+) live in states that do not require private insurers to cover fertility treatment care

-Fertility-related health care is diverse and can include fertility treatment services such as medications to assist in conception, in vitro fertilization (IVF), and others.
-It may also include fertility preservation services, such as egg retrieval.
+Fertility-related health care is diverse and can include fertility treatment services such as medications to assist in conception, in vitro fertilization (IVF), and other health care.
+It may also include fertility preservation services, such as egg retrieval and storage.
 In the United States, however, fertility-related healthcare is often not covered by insurance.
-As a result, some states have passed laws that require insurers to cover fertility treatment and/or preservation services.
-But, even when fertility healthcare is covered by insurance, many states still have definitions of “infertility” or other terms that exclude single people and many LGBTQ people from otherwise covered services.
+As a result, some states have passed laws that require insurers to cover fertility treatment and/or preservation care.
+But, even when fertility health care is covered by insurance, many states still have definitions of “infertility” or other terms that exclude single people and many LGBTQ people from otherwise covered services.
 As a result, LGBTQ people may have to spend thousands of dollars in out-of-pocket costs to grow their families, even when these services are covered for other people.
 These Equality Maps track current laws regarding state-mandated coverage of fertility treatment and fertility preservation by both private insurers and state Medicaid programs.

 United States Map